Ask a DCES: Why Should I Change My Insulin Injection Sites?

 Do you ever wish you could ask a diabetes care and education specialist (DCES) anything about type 2 diabetes?
 In our new monthly Ask a DCES column, you can get your most burning questions answered from a DCES professional on various topics, including diet, medication, exercise and mental health.
 Want to submit a question to us?
 Email us at email@example.com!

 Dear DCES: I notice my insulin isn’t bringing my blood sugar down to my normal range anymore.
 I always inject insulin in the same spot, could that be the problem?
 Should I change my injection site?

-Dear Reader: This is a great question, and I think the answer could help a lot of people with Type 2 who take insulin see a major difference in their glucose levels and overall diabetes management.
+Dear Reader: This is a great question, and I think the answer could help a lot of people with type 2 who take insulin see a major difference in their blood glucose levels and overall diabetes management.

 When you learned to take insulin, you may or may not have been encouraged to change your sites, but you may not fully understand why.
 Changing can mean:

 - Moving from the stomach to the arm to the thigh.

 - Moving over one inch from the last injection in the same area of the body.

 Insulin causes the fat cells in the tissue of the injected site to grow.
 This means that over time, you may see extra fat in the areas where you inject.
 Too much of this fat leads to several problems and prevents your insulin from being absorbed normally.
 This condition is called Lipohypertrophy.